 Yes.
 The MOC Status Form is due on March 1two months after the end of a three-year cycle.
 You may use those two months to catch up on the required CME if necessary.
 However, you may not count that CME again when your next three-year reporting is due.

-The CME activity will provide Category I credits and use a written or electronic question-and-answer exercise to assess your understanding of the material presented.
+The CME activity will provide Category 1 credits and use a written or electronic question-and-answer exercise to assess your understanding of the material presented.
 The CME credits are generally not awarded until a test or quiz is submitted.
 A passing score of 75% or higher must be required.
 See our MOC Part 2 page for more details and resources.

 Yes.
-The ABS will automatically waive 60 hours of Category I CME and self-assessment for certification or recertification during a 3-year cycle.
+The ABS will automatically waive 60 credits of Category 1 CME and self-assessment for certification or recertification during a 3-year cycle.
 This includes the certification or recertification that enrolled you in the ABS MOC Program, which counts toward your first 3-year MOC cycle.

 The three-year MOC Status Form contains a section for you to indicate or describe what type of activity you are doing to fulfill the Part 4 requirement (practice assessment).
 No data is collected.
 The ABS audits a percentage of these forms each year; if audited, you would need to provide verification of enrollment/participation in a Part 4 program.